 2. A team consists of four players for each match.
 The team may be different players from match to match.
 Players compete in order of strength, with the strongest player on board one and the weakest on board four.

 3a.
 The coach of the team must register the players who will compete for the school.
 A coach may register any number of players to be eligible to compete for the team for the season.
 The coach may add to the roster of players at any time but must register students at least one week before that student may play.
-The coach must designate the four players who will comprise the team at least 24 hours before the match is played.
+The coach must designate the four players who will comprise the team at least one day before the match is played.
 Each team will be allowed a maximum of two last-minute substitutions for the eight-week league to their 4-player matchday lineup.

 3b.
-Each school may provide their entire ‘school roster’ (all players for that school) in advance for the entire season and add students as needed.
+Each school may provide their entire ‘school chess club roster’ (all players for that school) in advance for the entire season and add students as needed.
 Students will not be allowed to play in a match within the week they are added.

 4. US Chess Federation rules for regular tournaments, including rules enforcing integrity, will be used for all games.

-7. For league results, if two (or more) school teams end up with the same number of Match Points at the end of the regular season, the administrators break the tie by counting Board Points (the number of games won and drawn for each team throughout the season): most Board Points breaks the tie.
+7. For league results, if two (or more) school teams end up with the same number of Match Points at the end of the regular season, the administrators break the tie by counting Board Points (the number of games won for each team throughout the season): most wins breaks the tie.
 If the first tie-break does not provide a winner, the head-to-head results of the tied teams will be used to break the tie.
 If a third tie-break is needed, the strength-of-opposition tie-break is used in which the Match Points of the opponents are added (removing the top and bottom scores) and the highest total wins the tie-break.